acplo/AcploUi/README.md

      }
      ```
   3. Run `php composer.phar install`
-  4. Open `my/project/directory/config/application.config.php` and add `LosUi` to your `modules`
+  4. Open `my/project/directory/config/application.config.php` and add `AcploUi` to your `modules`

 ### Installation without composer

-  1. Clone this module [LosUi](http://github.com/Acplo/LosUi) to your vendor directory
+  1. Clone this module [AcploUi](http://github.com/Acplo/AcploUi) to your vendor directory
   2. Enable it in your config/application.config.php like the step 4 in the previous section.

 ## Usage